 Before you can apply for shared ownership mortgages, you first need to apply for the shared ownership scheme and be approved.
 There are criteria you’ll need to meet including:

-You can read more about whether you’re eligible to apply for a shared ownership with our guide Shared ownership: What is it?
+You can read more about whether you’re eligible to apply for a shared ownership property with our guide Shared ownership: What is it?
 Is it worth it?

 Just like when you take out a traditional mortgage, with shared ownership mortgages you can choose to take out a: